argriffing/phyly/examples/GeLL.driver.DNA/README.md

 on a small evolutionary tree,
 with discretized gamma distributed rates across sites.
-Of the several `arbplf-*` functions, only log likelihood is demonstrated here.
+Of the several `arbplf-*` functions, only the log likelihood is demonstrated here.

 The example has been taken from the maximum likelihood parameter estimates found by GeLL in its DNA 'driver'